Finding a Top Financial Advisor Firm in Guilford, Connecticut

 Compass Asset Management, No. 3 on our list, is a fee-only firm.
 This means the firm and its advisors do not earn any third-party commissions in addition to their standard advisory fees.
 Most of this firm's client base comprises individuals with and without a high net worth.
 However, the firm does have a few institutional clients, including a handful of retirement plans and charities.

 There is no set minimum needed to become a client of Compass Asset Management.
-The firm has one chartered financial analyst (CFA) and one certified financial planner (CFP) on staff.
+The firm has the designations of chartered financial analyst (CFA) and certified financial planner (CFP) on staff.

 Compass Asset Management Background